Brexit withdrawal agreement

 The Brexit withdrawal agreement, officially titled Agreement on the withdrawal of the United Kingdom of Great Britain and Northern Ireland from the European Union and the European Atomic Energy Community, is a treaty between the European Union (EU), Euratom, and the United Kingdom (UK), signed on 24 January 2020, setting the terms of the withdrawal of the UK from the EU and Euratom.
-The text of the treaty was published on 17 October 2019, and is a renegotiated version of an agreement published half a year earlier.
+The text of the treaty was published on 17 October 2019, and is a renegotiated version of an agreement published in November 2018.
 The earlier version of the withdrawal agreement was rejected by the House of Commons on three occasions, leading to the resignation of Theresa May as Prime Minister and the appointment of Boris Johnson as the new prime minister on 24 July 2019.

 The Parliament of the United Kingdom gave its approval to the agreement on 23 January 2020 and the UK government deposited Britain's instrument of ratification on 29 January 2020.
 The agreement was ratified by the Council of the European Union on 30 January 2020, following the consent of the European Parliament on 29 January 2020.
 The United Kingdom's withdrawal from the Union took effect on 11 p.m.
 GMT on 31 January 2020, and at that moment the Withdrawal Agreement entered into force, as per its article 185.